Make Private Mortgage Insurance a Thing of the Past

-Familiarize yourself with your mortgage statements to keep your eye on principal payments.
-Also keep track of what other homes are selling for in your neighborhood.
-If your loan is under five years old, chances are you haven't paid down much principal � it's been mostly interest.
+Analyze your statements often.
+You'll want to stay aware of the prices of the homes that are selling around you.
+If your loan is under five years old, chances are you haven't greatly reduced principal � you have paid mostly interest.

 Got a Question?